Hash House Harriers: Regular meetings

 Most hashing clubs gather on a weekly or monthly basis.
 However, some events occur sporadically, e.g., February 29th, Friday the 13th, Typhoon 'T8' or a full moon.

 At a hash, one or more members ("hares") lay a trail, which is then followed by the remainder of the group (the "pack" or "hounds").
 Paper, flour, or chalk are usually used to mark the trail.
 The trail periodically ends at a "check".
-The pack must find where it begins again; often, the trail includes false trails, short cuts, dead ends, check backs, and splits.
-These features are designed to keep the pack together despite differences in fitness level or running speed, as front-runners are forced to slow down to find the "true" trail, allowing stragglers to catch up.
+The pack must find where it begins again; often, the trail includes false trails, short cuts, dead ends, "check backs," and splits.
+These features are designed to keep the pack together despite differences in fitness level or running or walking speed, as front-runners are forced to slow down to find the "true" trail, allowing stragglers to catch up.

-Members sometimes describe their group as "a drinking club with a running problem", indicating that the social element of an event is as important, if not more so than any athleticism involved.
+Members sometimes describe their group as "a drinking club with a running problem", indicating that the social element of an event is as important, if not more so, than any athleticism involved.
 Beer remains an integral part of a hash.
-However, the balance between running and drinking differs between chapters, with some groups placing more focusing more on socializing and others on running.
+However, the balance between running and drinking differs between chapters, with some groups placing more focus on socializing and others on running.

 Generally, hash events are open to the public and require no reservation or membership, but most require a small fee, referred to as "hash cash", to cover the costs incurred, such as food or drink, and the club treasurer may also be nicknamed "Hash Cash".

 Some hash clubs have a hash home, which could be a bar, restaurant, resort, or a sports club.
 In that case, the hash always or almost always starts at the hash home.
 The club may then transport the hashers to some other location to start the run.
-Other clubs simply post the start on the internet, and the hashers make their own way to that location.
-The run will then start and finish at that location.
+Other clubs simply advertise the start to membership, usually by posting on a website.
+The run may finish where it starts, or it may be "A to B," meaning it finishes elsewhere.

-Many hash clubs are in college or university towns, in which case the hashers are probably young, and most will run the trails.
-Other clubs might be in areas with an older population, so they will probably walk the trails.
-In the United States, hash clubs tend to have a large number of armed forces veterans.
-Some hash clubs meet at night, which means that the runners might need a flashlight to find the marks.
-Some hash clubs are men only, some women only, but most are mixed.
-Some are very adult-oriented, which means bawdy drinking songs, etc. Others are family-oriented.
-There are many informal groups attached to various hash chapters.
-For example, the regular hash meets every Saturday, but there may be an informal group that meets on, say, Wednesday to research trails.
+It is common to have some combination of runners and walkers within a kennel.
+At some kennels it is more common that most participants will run and at others, everyone walks.
+Some kennels meet after dark and use flashlights or headlamps to find the marks, and some meet only during daylight.
+Some kennels are men only, some women only, but most are mixed.
+Many are very adult-oriented, which means bawdy drinking songs, etc, and others are family-oriented.